Maarten14C/rice/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
-The NOTE about possibly misspelled words in DESCRIPTION is incorrect - these are spelled correctly.

-As per request, references have now been added in the DESCRIPTION file (and also in the vignette), and package names are now written in single quotes.
+The NOTE about UTF-8 strings relates to references to papers containing authors with non-ASCII characters.